AndreyMalz/sem3/instruction_git.md

 ( *the first five symbols of the commit ID are sufficient* )

 * ## Branching
 Branching in git allows us to work on different tasks in parallel

 * ## Create new Branch

 * ## Merge Branches
+To merge the current branch with another type enter command:

+    git merge _namemergebranch_